James E VanZandt VA Medical Center

 James E VanZandt VA Medical Center - Altoona, PA

-James E Vanzandt Va Medical Center is a substance and mental health treatment center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
+James E Vanzandt Va Medical Center is a mental health and substance abuse rehab center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-James E Vanzandt Va Medical Center provides prescribes suboxone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by James E Vanzandt Va Medical Center include motivational interviewing, brief intervention services and relapse prevention.
-James E Vanzandt Va Medical Center provides outpatient rehabilitation, regular outpatient treatment and intensive outpatient treatment services.
-It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+James E Vanzandt Va Medical Center provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by James E Vanzandt Va Medical Center include relapse prevention treatment, matrix model and DBT.
+James E Vanzandt Va Medical Center provides regular outpatient treatment, intensive outpatient treatment services and outpatient services.
+It also provides inpatient dual diagnosis treatment and residential substance use treatment.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 2907 Pleasant Valley Boulevard, Altoona, PA 16602